herzbube/littlego-usermanual/littlego-usermanual/content/ui-basics/play-toolbar/index.md

 {{< img name="play-toolbar-portrait" size="origin" lazy=false >}}

-The toolbar has 3 areas:
+The toolbar has 2 areas:

 1. The left area of the toolbar shows a varying set of buttons.
 Which buttons are shown mainly depends on the mode that is currently active in the Play {{< icon "gogrid2x2" >}} area is in (e.g. Play {{< icon "gogrid2x2" >}} mode, Scoring {{< icon "scoring" >}} mode, etc.).
-1. At the toolbar center there is the [Status Text area]({{< relref "play-status-text" >}}) that shows context information about the activity that is going on at the moment.
-Some examples are: The current status of the ongoing game, the next action you can take, a summary score, etc.
 1. The right area of the toolbar is fixed and always shows the same two buttons: One to call up the [Game Info screen]({{< relref "../other-features/game-info-screen" >}}), the other to call up the [Play menu]({{< relref "play-menu" >}}).

 ---

 {{< columns size=regular >}}

 When you hold the device in landscape orientation the user interface does not show a toolbar at the top of the screen.
-Instead the user interface shows the toolbar *content* in the following places:

-- The buttons in the toolbar's left (①) and right (③) areas are shown in a button box at the bottom-right corner of the screen, as is depicted in the next image.
+Instead the user interface shows the toolbar *content* (the buttons in the toolbar's left (①) and right (②) areas) in a button box at the bottom-right corner of the screen, as is depicted in the next image.
-- The Status Text is displayed in the upper-left corner of the screen (not shown here).

 {{< hint type=note >}}
 The reason for the different landscape layout is that in landscape orientation there is not a lot of vertical screen space, so the space that *is* available is put to better use by drawing the Go board slightly larger.